 This does not put aside the intellectual aspect of the tradition.
 St. Francis himself recognized the importance of trained theologians just as long as the intellect doesn’t overtake the spiritual unity in the heart that is aligned with Christ.
 Consider his letter to St. Anthony of Padua,

 “I, Brother Francis, send greetings to you, Brother Anthony, my theological superior.
 I am pleased that you are now teaching sacred theology to our brothers providing one thing: As it says in our Rule, please see that you do not squelch the spirit of prayer and devotion in them as they undertake studies of this kind.”

-With that being said, the first intellectual issue I must come to terms with is Scotus’s univocity of being.
+With that being said, the first intellectual issue that needs to be explained is Scotus’s univocity of being.
 This theory creates all sorts of controversies, and the mere mention of the term “univocity” might initiate an audible gasp from many who associate it with the dreaded monster of “onto-theology.”
 For instance, many critics of the univocity of being argue that it basically amounts to the downfall of theology and philosophy, while Scotus argues that without the univocity of being any meaningful theology and philosophy from the Christian perspective is destroyed.
 Moreover, these same critics argue that Scotus’s univocity of being replaces the Thomistic understanding of the analogy of being, which is mistaken.
 In truth, Scotus’s position is meant to safeguard analogy from collapsing into equivocity.
-And finally, it is claimed by Scotus’s critics that he denies the theology of participation, which is also incorrect.
 These are strong criticisms of the Scotistic system of thought, and therefore, criticisms of the Franciscan Intellectual Tradition; because of the seriousness of these claims they must be met head on and refuted.

 Pax et Bonum